 Why hasn’t the Danish Medicines Agency admitted more products to the medicinal cannabis pilot programme?

-The Danish Medicines Agency can only accept cannabis products to the pilot programme when companies submit requests to include specific products in the programme.
-The programme is based on the initiative of private companies.
+We can only accept cannabis products to the pilot programme when companies submit requests to include specific products in the programme.
+The programme is based on the initiative of companies in the private sector.

-We review applications for admission of cannabis products as soon as we receive them, and we admit all products, provided the companies and products meet the requirements.
+We review applications for admission of cannabis products on receipt, and we admit all products whenever the companies and products meet the requirements set out in legislation.

 The products currently available in the pilot programme are listed on medicinpriser.dk.